Go-Ahead Ireland

-Go-Ahead Transport Services (Dublin) Limited, known as Go-Ahead Ireland is a bus operator in Dublin that commenced trading in September 2018.
+Go-Ahead Transport Services (Dublin) Limited, trading as Go-Ahead Ireland, is a bus operator in Dublin that commenced trading in September 2018.
 It is a subsidiary of the Go-Ahead Group.

 History

 With the aim of improving efficiency, in 2015 the National Transport Authority put the operation of 24 Dublin Bus routes out to tender.
 In August 2017 the contract was awarded to the Go-Ahead Group.
 This represented 10% of the incumbent operator Dublin Bus existing monopoly operated network.

 Go-Ahead Ireland commenced operating one new route, 175 from Citywest to University College Dublin, on 9 September 2018.
 A further four transferred from Dublin Bus on 7 October, then another three on 21 October, four on 2 December, nine on 20 January 2019 and a final three transferred on 24 March 2019.
 By this time the fleet had grown to 125 buses after taking over all the services that the company was scheduled to commence operation on.
 The contract is for five years with an option for a two-year extension.

 On 26 July 2019 a second depot was opened in Naas in County Kildare.
 This depot is being used to manage a number of Dublin commuter coach routes which the company won the tender to operate, formerly operated by Bus Éireann, which were transferred to Go-Ahead between December 2019 and January 2020.

+By 2022, the National Transport Authority indicated that it was not satisfied with Go-Ahead's performance, but extended the contract to October 2024 on the basis that it would be too disruptive to bus services to re-tender the contract.
+Go-Ahead has been penalised by the National Transport Authority for failing to meet minimum performance standards in 2019, 2021, 2022, 2023 and 2024.